zaidqureshi2/Resume/resume.md

 *July 2011 to present day*

 - Build, sell, diagnose, and repair Windows PCs.
-- Compile the bi-weekly newsletter
+- Compile the bi-weekly newsletter.
-- Write scripts in Python, Node.js, and Excel for various in-store tasks
+- Write scripts in Node.js, AutoHotKey, and VBA (Excel) for various in-store tasks, such as verifying that a list of products exist on the website.

+## Technical Skills

+### Technologies

+- JavaScript, Ionic Framework, AngularJS, Node.js, jQuery
+- PostgreSQL, MongoDB
+- VBA, Excel, VB.NET
+- Python, Django
+- AutoHotKey
+- Java
+- C++

+### Tools

+- Comfortable with GNU/Linux, Windows, and OS X.
+- Adept with terminal Git.
+- Issue tracking with Jira and GitHub.
+- Favorite developer tools include Sublime Text, IBM Eclipse, and IDEA IDEs such as WebStorm and IntelliJ.
+- Use of Markdown, LaTeX, and Pandoc for near all text work.

+### Hobbies

+- Built, programmed, and now use ErgoDox keyboards.
+- Type in the Norman keyboard layout, an efficient alternative to QWERTY.
+- Practice machine real-time stenography using Plover.
+- Fly and build custom quadcopters.
+- Create style sheets to redesign websites for personal use.

 ## References